 Consistency is best but be regular with it.
 Too many people turn around and say social media doesn’t work for them because they post once or twice per month but that will not create a big enough impact.
 As a minimum, I would suggest once or twice per week.
 Ideally, I would recommend between three and five times per week and if you have enough time to be consistent with it, aim for daily.

 The advice out there differs so much but consistency is what it is all about.
 If you’re using Instagram, besides the grid posts, try to get into the habit of using Stories because this adds to the experience of the audience.

 Yes.
 It’s important to know why you are posting on social media and to understand how it fits into the bigger picture of your business.
 I previously wrote a blog post called ‘create a content strategy‘ and it takes you through the points to consider.

 Social media tips for beginners

 I have spoken about the practicalities of social media BUT there is so much more to it.
 Social media is all about building a relationship with your audience.
 Give them an insight into what you are like, so don’t talk at people.
 If people engage with you, engage with them.
 After all, the clue is in the name… SOCIAL media.

 Try to focus on providing 80% value and 20% on promoting your products and services.
-If you continue to sell, sell, sell, there is a strong chance, people will unfollow you because they want to get to know you and your business as well as knowing what you can do for them.
+If you continue to sell, sell, sell, there is a strong chance, people will unfollow you because they want to get to know you and your business and knowing what you can do for them.

 Think about the companies you like and follow.
 What is it about their social media that you like?
 What don’t you like?
 Use that as a starting point for your own social media strategy, of course, don’t copy them, you want to stand out but it might help you to create your own strategy.

 If you’re still feeling confused and overwhelmed about where to start and what to post, book a free 20-minute call with me.
 We can have a quick chat and I can also share with you how I can help you to create a winning strategy for your business.